| | |

 Comparing Fractions with the Help of Common Numerator

-Comparing Fractions with the Help of Common Denominator
+Comparing Fractions with the Help of the Same Denominator

 It is simpler to identify the larger or smaller fraction when comparing fractions with the same denominator.
 We may easily find the fraction with the larger numerator by first determining whether the denominators are the same.